Kahn/freetel/easy-asterisk-gui/README.txt

 Easy Asterisk does not require a dedicated PC, you do not need to reformat a hard disk and install an ISO CD image.

-It is implemented as a set of CGI scripts (shell, perl, java-script) and pre-configured extensions.conf and sip.conf files.
+It is implemented as a set of CGI scripts (shell, perl, client side java-script) and pre-configured extensions.conf and sip.conf files.
 Only a basic web server and microperl support are required, making it suitable for small embedded platforms.
 No Perl libraries or CPAN are required.

 Easy Asterisk is "unfeatured" - it hides many of the advanced Asterisk features in the interest of simple and fast configuration.
 However